Selecting a language will automatically trigger the translation of the page content.

 Before 2004

-You have the right to vintage allocation if you meet the following conditions:
+You are entitled to a old age allowance if you meet the following conditions

-• You have completed at least 20 years of service (15 years if your operational disability has been medically recognised)
+• You have completed at least 20 years of service (15 years if your operational disability has been medically recognized)

-• You are up to date on your pension insurance contribution
+• You are up to date with your pension insurance contribution

 Payment terms and amounts vary from department to department.

-• Exempt from taxes and social levies (CSG, CRDS...)
+• Exempt from income tax and social levies (CSG, CRDS...)

-• Non-transferrable (it is assigned to you personally and therefore cannot be assigned to another person)
+• Not transferable (it is assigned to you personally and therefore cannot be transferred to another person)

 • Cumulative with any income or social benefit